-It's one of those lessons we all learned early on in life, like sharing is good.
-When you give respect, you get respect.
-And nowhere is that more true than on Utah’s roads, where drivers and cyclists meet in potentially life-threatening situations thousands of times a day.
-The Road Respect program is dedicated to promoting safety by educating both drivers and cyclists about the rules of the road and encouraging mutual respect so that everyone gets home safely.
+On Utah’s roads, Utah drivers and cyclists meet in potentially life-threatening situations thousands of times a day.
+The Road Respect program is dedicated to promoting bicycling and improving safety by educating both drivers and cyclists about the rules of the road and encouraging mutual respect so that everyone gets home safely.

-To encourage safe cycling and to promote positive interactions between bicyclists and drivers, the Utah Department of Transportation, the Department of Public Safety, Utah Highway Patrol and Zero Fatalities and Bike Utah hosted the 4th Annual Road Respect Tour during May and June, 2014.
+To encourage safe cycling and to promote positive interactions between bicyclists and drivers, the Utah Department of Transportation, the Department of Public Safety, Utah Highway Patrol, Zero Fatalities, and Bike Utah host the annual Road Respect Tour during May and June.

-The Tour carried the Road Respect message from southern to northern Utah as a core group of 30 Road Respect Riders and a small contingency of classic Cobra cars traveled Utah's roads to encourage bicycling, demonstrate obedience to the law, and show proper car/bicycling etiquette.
-As they moved from town to town, the Road Respect Riders joined with the public to participate in community rides for all ages and abilities, and Road Respect Rallies with fun activities.
-Many of the Road Respect events featured mini car shows to attract automobile enthusiasts and encourage interaction between drivers and bicyclists.
+The Road Respect Tour carries the message from southern to northern Utah as a core group of 30 Road Respect Riders and a small contingency of classic Cobra cars travel Utah's roads.
+They ride to encourage bicycling, demonstrate obedience to the law, show proper car/bicycling etiquette, support local tourism, and create conversation.
+As Road Respect Riders move from town to town the public is invited to participate in community rides for all ages and abilities, and Road Respect Events with fun activities.
+Many of the Road Respect events feature mini car shows to attract automobile enthusiasts and encourage interaction between drivers, bicyclists, and pedestrians.

-Members of the public were invited to join the Road Respect rides listed here.
-Each rider was required wear a helmet and obey the rules of the road.
-Riders were responsible for their own transportation before and after the ride, along with lodging (if needed) and were required to sign a waiver of responsibility before riding.
+Members of the public are encouraged to participate in our Road Respect rides and community events.
+Riders are always required wear a helmet and obey the rules of the road.
+Riders are responsible for their own transportation before and after the rides, along with lodging (if needed) and are required to sign a waiver of responsibility before riding.

 For partnership opportunities, please visit www.bikeutah.org.